Dabortiz/CyberSecurity/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24-hours, but after we have applied security controls:
 Start Time 2024-03-21 3:23:54
 Stop Time	2024-03-22 3:23:54